Anshu-nits/Clip-Chatter/Readme.md

- A dynamic social platform for seamless multimedia sharing and community engagement.
+A dynamic social platform for seamless multimedia sharing and community engagement with 40+ API endpoints.